Banksy's Mild Mild West on Stokes Croft, Bristol

 Central Bristol: The Girl with the Pierced Eardrum

-From the M Shed, head along the Harbourside, admiring some of the best views of Bristol, Brunel's ss Great Britain, Aardman headquarters and looking over to see the coloured houses of Cliftonwood.
-The newest of Banky's Bristol works, this first appeared on the side of a building in Albion Docks in Hanover Place, in Bristol's Harbourside in October 2014.
+From the M Shed, head along the Harbourside, admiring some of the best views of Bristol, Brunel's SS Great Britain, Aardman headquarters and looking over to see the coloured houses of Cliftonwood.
+The newest of Banksy's Bristol works, this first appeared on the side of a building in Albion Docks in Hanover Place, in Bristol's Harbourside in October 2014.
 You can find it near to Bristol Marina, look out for the clock tower and the nearby burger van.

 Central Bristol: You dont need planning permission to build castles in the sky